Is it a mood swing, or is it depression?

 Is your teen experiencing mood swings, or is it depression?
 You may struggle to discern between the two.

-A recent poll of about 820 parents with a child in middle school through high school included questions such as:
+A poll of about 820 parents with a child in middle school through high school included questions such as:

 - How confident are you that you would recognize the signs or symptoms or depression in your child?